 Introduction

-Industry 4.0 is continuously bringing numerous innovations to the manufacturing context.
-These innovations encompass all areas of engineering and have various branches of study and application possibilities.
-One of these innovations is digital simulations and, according to SENAI, the term can be defined as "In a clear and direct way, it can be described as the virtual reproduction of processes and environments for factory development and manufacturing."
-[1].
+Today, Industry 4.0 continues to bring countless innovations to the manufacturing sector.
+Furthermore, these innovations span all areas of engineering and encompass a wide range of research fields and potential applications.
+In this regard, one of the innovations is digital simulation, and according to SENAI, the term can be defined as “In clear and direct terms, it can be described as the virtual reproduction of manufacturing development and production processes and environments.”
 [1].

-Railway assets are subjected to many stresses, whether they come from the high loads transported, high vibration rates in these systems, long distances traveled by the trains or the sum of these factors.
-It is therefore possible to conclude that analysis of these systems is very useful and can yield valuable results.
-Check out this article about the instrumentation, data collection, analysis and digital simulation work carried out by the Kot Engenharia team on a railway shock and traction system!
+Furthermore, railway assets are subjected to significant stresses, whether due to the heavy loads they carry, the high vibration levels inherent in these systems, the long distances traveled by trains, or a combination of these factors.
+For this reason, it can be concluded that analyses of these systems are highly beneficial and can yield valuable results.
+Thus, in this text, explore a project involving instrumentation, data collection and analysis, and digital simulation of a railway shock and traction system, carried out by the Kot Engenharia team!

 In order to evaluate and study the structural conditions of the coupling in different positions of the wagon in the train and different tappet configurations, a company asked Kot to analyze the stresses acting on the components, the accelerations acting on the wagon, the position of the wagon in the travel cycle based on its geographical coordinates and the speeds of the wagon along the route.